engeir/slides/content/2023-08-10-fysikermotet.md

 volcanic eruptions of three different sizes:

 - the smallest volcano is comparable to the Mt.
 Pinatubo eruption
+- the intermediate volcano is comparable to the Samalas eruption
 - the largest volcano is comparable to the Young Toba Tuff eruption (i.e., roughly 100 times Mt.
 Pinatubo)
 - the third sits in the middle between the two extremes.